sarahmfrost/manumorph/README.md

 # manumorph - Final Project for CMPM202 Winter 2019
 Sarah Frost, David Abramov, and Manu Mathew Thomas

-Part 1 of final project, due Tuesday, Feb 19:
-Solidify the team and the main idea of your project by Tuesday of Week 7.
-- Identify related projects or codebases.
-- Explain the computational, interpretive, and media making aspects of your project.
-- What do you expect will be the main creative and technical challenges?
-- How will you divvy up the responsibilities?

 # Related projects and codebases